thomasrobertgee/recipe-app/README.md

 ## Current Features

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
-- **User Preference Management:** A dedicated profile page where users can save their household size, weekly budget, and dietary restrictions.
+- **Robust Web Scraper:**
+    - Utilizes **ScrapingBee** to bypass bot detection and render JavaScript-heavy pages.
+    - Scrapes specific, high-value categories (e.g., "Meat & Seafood", "Fruit & Vegetables").
+    - **Dynamically handles pagination**, scraping all available pages for each category automatically.
+    - Extracts detailed price information, including unit prices (e.g., per kg).
 - **AI-powered recipe generation** that uses a user's saved preferences and pantry items to create tailored recipes.
-- **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry, which the AI then prioritizes when creating recipes.
+- **My Pantry Feature:** Users can add from a categorized list of staple ingredients to their personal pantry.
-- **Recipe Ratings & Filtering:** Users can rate recipes from 1-5 stars.
-All recipe pages can be filtered by minimum star rating and sorted by rating.
+- **Recipe Ratings & Filtering:** Users can rate recipes and filter/sort them.
-- **Recipe Quantity Selection:** Users can select multiple quantities of a single recipe to cook.
-- **Intelligent Shopping List:** A dynamic list that consolidates ingredients from multiple recipes, calculates total quantities and costs, and tracks spending against the user's budget.
+- **Intelligent Shopping List:** A dynamic list that consolidates ingredients, calculates costs, and tracks spending against a user's budget.
-- **Granular Item Control:** Users can individually check off or remove specific items from the shopping list.
-- Full CRUD functionality for recipes (AI-Create, Read, Delete) and specials (backend-managed).
+- Full CRUD functionality for recipes and specials.
-- A dedicated landing page for new and logged-out users.
-- Polished UI with a modern recipe card design, interactive modals, and toast notifications.

----

-## Future Development Roadmap

-This section outlines the planned features to evolve the app from an MVP into a full-featured product.

-### User Personalization
-- **OAuth:** Add "Sign in with Google" as an alternative login method.
-- **User-Uploaded Recipes:** Allow users to add and save their own personal recipes to their collection.

-### Core App Enhancements
-- **Advanced Costing:** Implement per-portion recipe costing and waste calculation.
-- **Recipe Tagging & Advanced Filtering:** Have the AI automatically add tags (e.g., "Quick & Easy", "Spicy") to recipes for better discovery.
-- **Multi-Supermarket Support:** Expand the specials database to include data from Woolworths and Aldi.
-- **AI-Powered Web Scraping:** Investigate using advanced computer-use models (like Gemini 2.5) to create a more robust, human-like scraper that is less likely to be blocked by supermarket websites.

 ---

 ## Tech Stack

 ### Backend
 - **Language:** Python